List of Coronation Street characters introduced in 2010: Chris Gray

 Chris Gray, played by Will Thorp, made his first on screen appearance on 1 July 2010.
 The character and Thorp's casting was announced on 13 May 2010.
 In May 2011, Laura Armstrong of The People reported the character had been axed from the series along with his on screen family.
 Chris departed on 21 November 2011, shortly after Cheryl and Russ.

 Chris is the husband of Cheryl Gray (Holly Quin-Ankrah) and father of Russ Gray (Finton Flynn).
 He was known to beat Cheryl from time to time, and after learning of her friendship with Street Cars Cab driver Lloyd Mullaney (Craig Charles), he gave her a black eye.
 Chris first appears as he watches Cheryl get out of Lloyd's taxi, later that night off-screen he hits Cheryl for being with Lloyd.

 Chris reappears when he gets a job working on the rebuilding of the Underworld factory for Owen Armstrong (Ian Puleston-Davies), to the fury of Cheryl and Lloyd.
 To try to get Chris sacked, Lloyd informs Owen of Chris's violent nature but Owen isn't sure whom to believe and Chris tells Lloyd to back off.
-Cheryl soon get a job at local takeaway Prima Doner, and when Chris finds out he soon hangs around Cheryl, and later informs her about his & Lloyd's argument outside Underworld.
-Chris and Cheryl's son, Russ runs off after Lloyd and Steve McDonald (Simon Gregson) are talking about Lloyd and Cheryl's relationship and it turns out that he goes to Chris, who decided to take him home rather than call Cheryl.
+Cheryl soon gets a job at local takeaway Prima Doner, and when Chris finds out he hangs around Cheryl, and later informs her about his & Lloyd's argument outside Underworld.
+Chris and Cheryl's son, Russ, runs off after Lloyd and Steve McDonald (Simon Gregson) are talking about Lloyd and Cheryl's relationship and it turns out that he goes to Chris, who decides to take him home rather than call Cheryl.
 Lloyd punches Chris in the street after he winds him up about the situation.

 In October 2010, Chris goes on a date with Maria Connor (Samia Ghadie), but Lloyd again hampers things by informing Maria of Chris's violent side.
 Maria quickly makes her excuses and leaves, with Chris not happy at Lloyd's interference, and later on warns Cheryl that Lloyd should stay out of his life otherwise watch himself.